MEET BOB REID: TWO MILLION MILE DRIVER

-Reid recently took delivery of his third tractor in 12 years.
-With Christenson Transportation, it’s easy to lease a tractor, or buy one outright as Reid did this time around.
-“I’ve always been a Peterbilt guy,” Reid said.
-“I haven’t had a chance to break this 386 in yet, but I love the feel of it, and it’s a really nice truck.”
+Reid recently took delivery of his forth tractor in 16 years.
+With Christenson Transportation, it’s easy to lease a tractor, or buy one outright.
 As a professional driver, Reid has the opportunity to choose just about any carrier out there, but he has chosen to partner with Christenson Transport and he’s not taking chances with any other carrier.

 Reid was brought up in Tallahassee, FL and then he was off to California where he learned to drive a tractor as a young boy, Reid decided to keep the family tradition alive and joined trucking as soon as he was old enough to drive.
 Reid said, “I learned to drive a tractor at 14 or 15 years old.
 We moved around a lot but one thing was consistent.
 My love for trucking and it has never gone away.”

 Reid Chose Christenson because they were a small carrier with big carrier benefits.
 When asked about the lifestyle of working for such a great carrier, Reid said, “It is just like working with family.
 Everybody knows who I am, and what I need to do to take care of my expenses.
 I love it here.”